-Michael C. Adams has served as Chief Business Technology Officer since April 2010, as Executive Vice President responsible for business technology since 1998 and in various capacities at the Company since 1980.
+Michael C. Adams has served as Chief Business Technology Officer since April 2010, as Executive Vice President responsible for business technology since 1998 and in various capacities at our company since 1980.
 Mr. Adams earned his B.A. in business and economics from Hendrix College in 1978.

-Chess E. Britt has served as Chief Marketing Officer since April 2010, as Executive Vice President responsible for marketing administration and field communication since 1995 and in various capacities at the Company since 1982.
+Chess E. Britt has served as Chief Marketing Officer since April 2010, as Executive Vice President responsible for marketing administration and field communication since 1995 and in various capacities at our company since 1982.
 Mr. Britt earned his B.A. in business administration from the University of Georgia in 1978.
 He serves on the board of directors of the Gwinnett Chamber of Commerce.

-Jeffrey S. Fendler has served as Executive Vice President and Chief Compliance and Risk Officer of the Company since February 2014.
-He served as President of Primerica Life from 2005 through January 2014 and in various capacities at the Company since 1980.
+Jeffrey S. Fendler has served as Executive Vice President and Chief Compliance and Risk Officer of our company since February 2014.
+He served as President of Primerica Life, a subsidiary of Primerica, from 2005 through January 2014 and in various capacities at our company since 1980.
 Mr. Fendler received a B.A. in economics from Tulane University.